return42/sphkerneldoc/linux_src_doc/include/linux/hashtable_h.rst

 .. c:function::  hash_for_each_possible_rcu( name,  obj,  member,  key)

-    iterate over all possible objects hashing to the same bucket in an rcu enabled hashtable in a rcu enabled hashtable
+    iterate over all possible objects hashing to the same bucket in an rcu enabled hashtable

     :param  name:
         hashtable to iterate